-Claymore Law provided legal services to the Group on normal commercial terms amounting to \$59,000 (2015: \$64,000).
+Claymore Law provided legal services to the Group on normal commercial terms amounting to \$43,000 (2016: \$59,000).
 Gregor Barclay is a consultant of Claymore Law Partnership and Director of Smartpay Holdings Limited.
-The balance outstanding at 31 March 2016 was \$8,000(2015: \$4,000).
+The balance outstanding at 31 March 2017 was \$3,000 (2016: \$8,000).
 Gregor Barclay was not actively involved in providing any legal services performed by Claymore Partners Limited for Smartpay.

-Gregor Barclay is also a Director and principal of Ngatapa Trust, and provided consulting services in relation to Directors' fees on normal commercial terms amounting to \$49,000 (2015: \$45,000).
-His total option holding at 31 March 2016 was Nil Directors Incentive Options, the options having lapsed on 31 March 16 (2015: 10,000,000).
+Gregor Barclay is also a Director and principal of Ngatapa Trust, and provided consulting services in relation to Directors' fees on normal commercial terms amounting to \$48,000 (2016: \$49,000).

 Bradley Gerdis is the Managing Director of Smartpay Holdings Limited.
 He is a Director of Haymaker Investments Pty Limited (HIL) which is the Trustee of the Haymaker Trust which is a shareholder of Smartpay Holdings Limited.
-He is also a Director and shareholder of Active Capital Partners Limited (ACP), an Australian company.